 Our Walk Leader toolkit contains handy resources for walk leaders to use when planning and leading walks.
-We also have training presentations and guidance notes for use by groups running training locally on leading group walks and navigation.
-If you are interested in those resources or would like further guidance on anything in the toolkit, please email email@example.com.
+If you would like further guidance on anything in the toolkit, please email firstname.lastname@example.org.

 The duties and skills needed for leading successful group walks.

 A handy list of tips to help walk leaders run safe and enjoyable walks.
 If you’d like a small, durable and waterproof hard copy designed to be carried on a walk, please send a request via email@example.com

 In Case of Emergency cards allow walkers to fill in their emergency contact details and important medical information.
 Walkers should keep ICE cards in an accessible place so that if something should happen on a walk, the walk leader or emergency services know about any medical conditions and who to contact.

 Some frequently asked questions about leading walks.